-- I. Before applying for an emergency apportionment, the governing board of the school district shall discuss the need for that apportionment at a regular or special meeting of the governing board and, at that meeting, shall receive testimony regarding the emergency appropriation from parents, exclusive representatives of employees of the school district, and other members of the community [E.C.
+- I. Before applying for an emergency apportionment that exceeds 200% of the amount of the reserve recommended for that school district based on the standards and criteria adopted pursuant to Section 33127, the governing board of the school district shall discuss the need for that apportionment at a regular or special meeting of the governing board and, at that meeting, shall receive testimony regarding the emergency appropriation from parents, exclusive representatives of employees of the school district, and other members of the community [E.C.
 41326(a)]. - II.
-The district shall add the administrator as a covered employee of the qualifying school district for all purposes of errors and omissions liability insurance policies [E.C.
+A district that receives an emergency appropriation in excess of 200% of its recommended reserve shall add the administrator to liability insurance policies as a covered employee of the school district for all purposes of errors and omissions [E.C.
 41326(b)(7)].
-In addition, the salary and benefits of the administrator shall be established by the county superintendent and paid by the district [E.C.
+In addition, the salary and benefits of the administrator shall be established by the county superintendent, with concurrence from both the SPI and the president of the SBE, and be paid by the district [E.C.
 41326(b)(8)]. - III.
 The district shall bear 100 percent of all costs associated with implementing the provisions of an emergency apportionment, including the activities of the Fiscal Crisis and Management Assistance Team.
 The SPI will withhold the costs from the district's apportionment [E.C.
 41328]. - IV.
-A school district shall provide the county superintendent of schools with a copy of a study, report, evaluation, or audit that contains evidence of fiscal distress under the state's criteria and standards adopted in Education Code section 33127 and that was commissioned by [E.C.
-42127.6(a)(1)]: - The district - The county superintendent - The superintendent of public instruction - State control agencies - Fiscal Crisis and Management Assistance Team - Regional teams - V. The governing board of the district shall serve as an advisory body reporting to the administrator and have no rights, duties, or power and is not entitled to any stipend, benefits or other compensation [E.C.
+A school district shall provide the county superintendent of schools with a copy of a study, report, evaluation, or audit that contains evidence of fiscal distress under the state's criteria and standards adopted in Education Code Section 33127 and that was commissioned by [E.C.
+42127.6(a)(1)]: - The district - The county superintendent - The superintendent of public instruction - State control agencies - Fiscal Crisis and Management Assistance Team - V. The governing board of a district that receives an emergency appropriation in excess of 200% of its recommended reserve shall serve as an advisory body reporting to the administrator and have no rights, duties, or power and is not entitled to any stipend, benefits or other compensation [E.C.
 42127.6(d)(1) and E.C.
 41326(c)(1)]. - VI.
 After one full fiscal year has elapsed following the school district's acceptance of an emergency apportionment, and for the duration of the administratorship, the district's governing board may conduct an annual advisory evaluation of the administrator.
 An advisory evaluation shall focus on the administrator's effectiveness in leading the school district toward fiscal recovery and improved academic achievement.
 Advisory evaluation criteria shall be agreed upon by the district's governing board and the administrator before the advisory evaluation.
 The advisory evaluation shall include, but not be limited to, all of the following [E.C.
 42127.6(2)(A) and (B)]: